adamwiggins/12factor/content/dev-prod-parity.md

 * The time gap is small: a developer may write code and have it deployed hours or even just minutes later.
 * The personnel gap is small: developers who wrote code are closely involved in deploying it and watching its behavior in production.
-* Thus, the tools gap between development and production environments should also be made small.
+* Thus, it follows that the tools gap between development and production environments should also be made small.

 Summarizing the above into a table: